EOV-Solutions/Transfer-DenseSM-E_pack/README.md

 - The prepared samples can be direclty used in models, being more straightfoward.
 However, we are happy to share the codes for images

-### In-situ soil moisture
-Ground soil moisture measurements are available at https://ismn.geo.tuwien.ac.at/en/.

-A jupyter notebook (Preprocessing_ISMN_Raw_Data.ipynb) was built for the preprocessing of the raw data, this can be found at https://github.com/rszlj/global_validation_of_soil_moisture_algorithm

-The outputs include:
-- Site-specific files named as network-station including the available daily averaged soil moisutre at 0 - 5 cm of each station;
-- A csv file containing the details of each station.

-### SMAP data
-The SMAP data is available at https://nsidc.org/data/SPL3SMP.
-A pyhton script can be generated automatically for batch download

-Use Extract the Extract_SMAP_9km.ipynb to extract the soil moisutre over each station.

 ### Remote sensing data and Reanalysis weather data from Google Earth Engine (GEE)
 #### Setup
 An google developer account is required to access the GEE